Orteko/rcubevacation/README.txt

 the squirrel setuid binary.
 - SQL.
 This driver creates entries in the vacation table in a MySQL database and modifies the alias table.
+At the moment the SQL driver is tailored towards Postfix with either MySQL or PostgreSQL but can be modified to suit other configurations.
 - None.
 This driver disables the Vacation tab for hosts that do not support Out of office replies.
-At the moment the SQL driver is tailored towards Postfix with either MySQL or Postgresql but can be modified to suit other configurations.

 More on each driver below: